Compositional Dictionaries for Domain Adaptive Face Recognition: Experimental Evaluation

 \subsubsection{Illumination Normalization}

 In Fig.~\ref{fig:d34knownlight}, we use frontal faces from subject $s28$, which is known to $\mathbf{D}_{34}$, under different illumination conditions.
 For each image, we first isolate the codes for subject, pose and illumination, and then replace the illumination codes with the one for $f11$.
 If $f11$ is observed in the training data, the illumination codes for $f11$ can be obtained during training.
-Otherwise, the illumination codes for f11 can be extracted from any face image under $f11$ illumination.
-It is shown in Fig.~\ref{fig:d34knownlight} that, for such \emph{known subject} cases, after removing the illumination variation, we can obtain a reconstructed image close to the ground truth image using both DADL and Tensorfaces.
+Otherwise, the illumination codes for f11 can be extracted from { a face image of any subjects} under $f11$ illumination.
+It is shown in Fig.~\ref{fig:d34knownlight} that, for such \emph{known subject} cases, after removing the illumination variation, we can obtain a reconstructed image close to the ground truth image using both CDL and Tensorfaces.

 Subject $s43$ in Fig.~\ref{fig:d34unknownlight} is unknown to $\mathbf{D}_{34}$.
-The composed images from DADL exhibit significantly more accurate subject, pose and illumination reconstruction than Tensorfaces.
+The composed images from CDL exhibit significantly more accurate subject, pose and illumination reconstruction than Tensorfaces.
 As discussed before, the reconstruction to the subject here is only an approximation but not exact.